loading basketball nba ishaan mishra

 The brand guidelines were the visual and tonal DNA of Bleacher Report, ensuring consistency across all creative executions.
 The color palette was built around a modern, high-contrast black and white base, punctuated with accent colors that adapted based on cultural moments or partnerships.
 Typography was bold, aggressive, and dynamic large, high-impact headlines that mimicked the urgency of a breaking sports story.
 Motion design played a critical role in defining the brand’s aesthetic, with fast-paced cuts, glitch effects, and layered textures creating an unmistakable visual language.
 The photographic and video treatment leaned into a mix of grainy, cinematic compositions and high-energy action shots that felt immersive and visceral.
 But as our influence grew, so did the need for a brand campaign that articulated what we stood for.
 Fans already loved our content, but we needed to make it clear to the world that B/R was more than a news outlet it was the new authority on sports culture.
 That’s where "Up Your Game" came in.

 The Bleacher Report rebrand was more than just a visual overhaul, it was a cultural repositioning that introduced the next evolution of sports media, fandom, and digital engagement.
 With an updated logo, refined brand identity, and a bold new creative direction, the rebrand solidified B/R as the preeminent voice in sports culture, bridging the gap between on-field action and off-field influence.
 The launch was paired with a revamped website and mobile app, designed to provide an immersive, curated experience for modern fans who engage with sports in bite-sized, socially-driven formats rather than traditional full-game viewing.
+The product experience was rebuilt around speed, personalization, and visual clarity, with card-based content modules, improved video integration, and a mobile-first architecture that reflected how the next generation of fans actually consumed highlights, rumors, and cultural moments in real time.

 The rebrand wasn’t just an internal exercise it needed a cultural moment to announce itself to the world.
 That’s where our national rebrand campaign came in.
 Working closely with Will Leivenberg from our brand marketing team, I helped gut-check, consult, and provide creative oversight as we collaborated with Johannes Leonardo, one of the most respected creative agencies in the industry, to bring the campaign to life.
 The challenge was clear: we had completely transformed as a company, but there were millions of fans who still saw us as the Bleacher Report of old.
-The commercial needed to reintroduce B/R to the sports world, showing that we weren’t just another sports publisher—we were THE social voice of sports.
+The commercial needed to reintroduce B/R to the sports world, showing that we weren’t just another sports publisher, we were THE social voice of sports.
 The combination of the rebrand, the national campaign featuring a commercial and OOH ad placements, and our evolved social-first content strategy cemented Bleacher Report’s position as the definitive sports media brand for the next generation.
 Our work transformed B/R from a digital sports site into a cultural force, one that wasn’t just covering sports but shaping the way fans experienced them.
 The rebrand was a reflection of our evolution, and the results spoke for themselves.

 As consulting producer and art director, and the originator of the entire BR playbook up to this point I was tasked with protecting the cultural integrity of the campaign and ensuring it felt unmistakably Bleacher Report.
 By that point, B/R had carved out a singular position in sports media, one rooted in social fluency, meme literacy, and a deep respect for fan voice.
 My role was to translate that DNA into a premium brand execution without diluting its edge.
 Every decision, from casting to pacing to visual tone, was filtered through a simple question: does this feel like the internet-native sports culture we helped build, or does it feel like advertising pretending to understand it.